persteenolsen/react-sequelize-users-polyfill-client/README.md

 # A React client for Node Express Sequelize Web API Sign up with Email verification Boilerplate

 A React client - for a Node Express Sequelize MySQL Web API - using Webpack 5, Babel 7, PostCSS and Sass with a hot dev server and an optimized production build.
 Babel compiles ES6+ and React to ES5.

-# Note: 03-12-2021 - This Readme will soon be updated
+Some older Browsers like IE 11 are partly supported

 # Usage